approach0/guide/index.md

 * You can edit or delete a math keyword by clicking the `✐ ` or `× ` icon on the right of the keyword.
-You can also delete (but not edit option) a non-math keyword by clicking the `× ` icon on the right of the keyword.
+You can also delete (but no edit option) a non-math keyword by clicking the `× ` icon on the right of the keyword.

 * If you do not get any search result ("No hit found"), try to